 News Scott Stringer: NYC's economy performed well during harsh winter The reach of this past winter's deep freeze didn't extend to NYC's economy, according to City Comptroller Scott Stringer.
 Photo Credit: Charles Eckert By IVAN PEREIRA firstname.lastname@example.org @IvanPer4 Updated May 28, 2014 6:17 PM Print Share fbShare Tweet Email The reach of this past winter's deep freeze didn't extend to NYC's economy, according to City Comptroller Scott Stringer.
 Stringer's first quarterly update report, which was released Wednesday, showed the polar vortexes had little effect on shopping activity because sales tax collections went up 4.4% during the first four months of 2014, compared to the 1.1% rise in collections for the other parts of the state.
 "New York City was firing on all cylinders in the first quarter of 2014 even as the national economy stalled," Stringer said in a statement.
 The stores weren't the only places that saw a surge during the winter, according to the report.
 Subway ridership grew 1.5 % compared to the same period in 2013 and Broadway ticket sales went up 15.1% between winter 2013 and the first quarter of this year.
 By IVAN PEREIRA email@example.com @IvanPer4 Ivan has been a staff reporter with amNewYork since May 2012 and covers breaking news, politics and enterprise stories.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.